-In order to collect the data and to boost the involvement of the higher possible number of companies, the European Railway Agency has closely worked with the European Rail Sector to set-up the appropriate mechanism to collect the data concerning the deployment of the above mentioned functions.
+In order to collect the data and to boost the involvement of the higher possible number of companies, the European Union Agency for Railways has closely worked with the European Rail Sector to set-up the appropriate mechanism to collect the data concerning the deployment of the above mentioned functions.
 Indeed, the European Rail Sector grouped through the entity Joint Sector Group (JSG) and the Agency has set-up two IT tools to collect and visualize the data submitted by the European rail companies, Infrastructure Managers, Railway Undertakings and Wagon Keepers.
 For this purpose the companies submit their information to the JSG IT tool through a Web service available for all the companies registered.
-For the time being the number of registered companies is three hundred forty seven (347) thanks to the information delivered by the National Contact Points (NCPs).
+For the time being the number of registered companies is three hundred sixty six (366) thanks to the information delivered by the National Contact Points (NCPs).
 Once the data is collected, the raw data is delivered to the Agency, who incorporates this information in the Agency IT tool for TAF TSI [2] monitoring.
 This IT tool comprises a database to store the data and a GIS tool to visualize on maps the progress of the implementation.
 There are three groups of maps:

 - Maps to report about common functions.
 These maps show the degree of implementation of the Reference Files (Company Codes and Primary Location Codes) and the Common Interface functions at European level.

 - Maps to report about RU-IM Communication functions.
+These maps show the degree of implementation at country level of the RU-IM Communication functions and there is an additional publication of the data per rail freight corridor in Europe as defined in the Corridor Regulation N° 913/2010 [3].
 The presentation of the progress evolution per corridors underpins the implementation of Corridor Regulation N° 913/2010 [3].
-Thereby, these maps represent the progress of the implementation at country level and at corridor level of the functions implementing the exchange of data for the following processes:
+Thereby, the maps used in this report represent the progress of the implementation at country level and at corridor level of the following functions:

-- Short Term Path Request,
+- o Short Term Path Request,

 - o Train Running Information,

-- o Train Preparation,
+- Train Preparation,

 - Service Disruption and

-- o Unique Train Identifiers.
+- Unique Train Identifiers.

 - Maps to report about Railway Undertaking's functions.
 These maps show the degree of implementation at country level of the functions to exchange data amongst Railway Undertakings and Wagon Keepers:

 - o Consignment Data Function,

 - o Wagon and Intermodal Unit Operational Database (WIMO) Function,

 - o Wagon Movement Function,

-- o Shipment ETA Function and
+- Shipment ETA Function and

 - Rolling Stock Reference Database.

-The scope of the present report is to inform about the deployment of the functions scheduled to be implemented by 2nd half 2015 in the Master Plan (1) delivered by the sector for the implementation of the TAF TSI [2] system.
-As it was agreed by the members of the Co-operation Group for the Implementation of

-Telematics Applications for Freight in the 2nd meeting held on 29th and 30th September 2015, this report provides information about the implementation of the following functions:
+The scope of the present report is to inform about the deployment of the functions scheduled to be implemented by 1st half 2016 in the Master Plan (1) delivered by the sector for the implementation of the TAF TSI [2] system.
+This temporary scope was agreed by the members of the Co-operation Group for the Implementation of Telematics Applications for Freight in the 3rd meeting held on 30th and 31st March 2016, this report provides information about the implementation of the following functions:

-J Reference Files Function:
+- Reference Files Function:

-o Company Codes
+- o Company Codes

-Primary Location Codes
+- o Primary Location Codes

-J Common Interface Function
+- Common Interface Function

-J Rolling Stock Reference Database.
+- Rolling Stock Reference Database.

-J Train Running Information Function
+- Train Running Information Function

-J Wagon and Intermodal Unit Operational Database
+- Wagon and Intermodal Unit Operational Database